furas/python-examples/tkinter/transparent/README.md

 ---

-BTW: if you need text (without backgroun) on top of image then you can't put Label with text on Label with image.
+BTW: if you need text (without background) on top of image then you can't put Label with text on Label with image.

-But you can use Canvas to put image and text without backgroud (or PNG image without background).
+But you can use Canvas with image and with text without backgroud (or with PNG image without background).